 I won a place at Maidstone Art College and went on to become a lithographic artist for 16 years.
 When the dreaded Apple Mac computer made pen and brush almost obsolete in industry, I turned to my other love and got a job in our local plant nursery, eventually becoming head of seed germination.
 We supplied plants to the RHS gardens, Highgrove, The Queen Mother memorial gardens at Edinburgh and Walmer, Elton John, Barnsdale and the Wisley Pound roundabout, to name drop but a few.
 It was my job to order the seeds, for the coming season, for the plants that that we did not propagate from cuttings or divisions.
 I normally got it right but sometimes I could not resist sowing something weird and wonderful that didn’t sell; but the boss was very lenient with me!

 After 15 years, the nursery owner sold up to emigrate to America.
 Now what to do?

 I could not bear the thought of an inside job, so flicking through the Wealden Advertiser found Sissinghurst Castle and Bedgebury Pinetum advertising for staff.
 I was offered both jobs but decided that if the Forestry Commission was as good as dad said, that had to be the one for me.
-10 years on and I am still with the Forestry Commission and, though much busier now, there is still time to drink in the beauty of the Pinetum and Forest.
+10 years on and I am still with the Forestry Commission (now Forestry England) and, though much busier now, there is still time to drink in the beauty of the Pinetum and Forest.